e-dub/CoronaSouthTyrol/index.md

 # South Tyrol

 Mathematical approximation and data for COVID-19 in South Tyrol, Italy.
 Second-wave data starts on 6 October 2020.
 For the mathematical approximation, the last 14 days are used as a data basis, projecting the next 28 days.
 Exponential growth and a serial interval of four days are assumed.
-Only PCR tests are considered.

 ### Second wave